[Exclusive] Four deaths after taking Russian Sputnik V vaccine

 The fourth one was not identified in the leaked files.

-The deaths were heart, lung, or blood-sugar related and might not have been caused by Sputnik V, the dossier of Russian documents indicated.
+The deaths were heart, lung, or blood-sugar related and might or might not have been caused by Sputnik V, the dossier of Russian documents indicated.

 The other six patients were younger men and women, one of whom was just 25.